taleinat/python-contribution-feedback/Stories of Beginning Contribution/IritKatriel.md

 backwards compatibility yet were no longer working correctly in all cases.
 The fix for us was to move to use the new macros, so we don't have a problem with this anymore.
-However, I would have had a much easier time if the old macros were just removed and I was forced by a complier error to use the new ones.
+However, I would have had a much easier time if the old macros were just removed and I was forced by a compiler error to use the new ones.
 The issue I reported is still open, and people migrating to Python 3.8 might still have the problems I faced.

 After that initial contribution, I got a taste for working on cpython and started